 However, there is a way to make sure that the person looking after them has enough money.
 You can set up a certain section of your will to leave that person with something.

 Plan for your Future with British Seniors

-You could also avail of some free extras.
-Things like a free Will Kit worth £100, a Funeral Benefit Option that could put £300 towards the cost of your funeral and a £75 M&S gift card*.
-With these, you can take the first step towards planning for the future.
+All British Seniors customers could avail of free extras too, like a free Will Kit worth £100, a Funeral Benefit Option that could pay £300 towards the cost of your funeral1, and a £100 M&S gift card*.

-* £75 M&S Gift Card, for new policy holders only, after six successful monthly payments and once your total premiums paid exceeds the value of your Gift Card.
+* £100 M&S Gift Card, for new policyholders only, after six successful monthly payments and once your total premiums paid exceeds the value of your Gift Card.
 View full terms and conditions.

 1 If you choose an unattended cremation, please note that the £300 contribution will not apply.
 An unattended cremation means any cremation where there is no funeral service, funeral procession (or other services such as family viewing, limousine(s), embalming or delivery of ashes).
 The cremation is arranged at a crematorium at a date and time chosen by the allocated funeral director and without anyone attending other than the funeral director’s staff.